dafny-lang/dafny/docs/DafnyRef/Types.md

 a := new T[n];
 ```
 The initial values of the array elements are arbitrary values of type
 `T`.
-They can also be initialized with the array display syntax:
+They can also be initialized using a sequence display expression, as follows:
 ```
 a := new T[] [t1, t2, t3, t4];
 ```